 Mistake Number 5: Not Using The Right Tools To Craft.

 I have mentioned this point before in a previous blog post, and if you want to craft a dollhouse yourself, DIY, then you would need most of these power tools.

 Also, I use my mini table saw a lot and all of the crafting materials that I mentioned above in my video, you will need them one time or another.

 People seem to underestimate a lot all the things they need to craft a lovely dollhouse or miniature piece 😉

 Mistake Number 6: Thinking That Making A Dollhouse And Miniatures Don’t Take Much Time.

 I think that you can definitely say that it takes about 20% longer to build something than you would have estimated (or what is suggested for a kit in the manuals), especially when you have never done something before 😉

 Mistake Number 7: Feeling The Need To Follow Manuals To The Letter.

-For the first 2 miniature kits from Robotime that I assembled, I followed the manuals exactly into detail.
+For the first 2 miniature kits from Robotime that I assembled, I followed the manuals exactly in detail.

 After that, I ‘kit-bashed’ my third one, resulting in having totally different colors, floors, and some pieces of decorations.
 I even made a few of my own.